One for Sorrow (nursery rhyme): Popular culture

-The rhyme was used in the theme tune of the BBC children’s TV show Magpie (1968-80).
+The rhyme was used in the theme tune of the ITV children’s TV show Magpie (1968-80).

 The name of the rock band Counting Crows derives from the rhyme, which is featured in the song "A Murder of One" on the band's debut album, August and Everything After.

 The first track on Seanan McGuire's album Wicked Girls, also titled "Counting Crows", features a modified version of the rhyme.

 The artist S. J. Tucker's song, "Ravens in the Library," from her album Mischief, utilises the modern version of the rhyme as a chorus, and the rest of the verses relate to the rhyme in various ways.

 The English band The Unthanks recorded a version of this song on their 2015 album Mount the Air, and the song appeared in the BBC series Detectorists, in the 4th season of the HBO series True Detective, and in the 14th season of Vera.
 The American alternative rock band The Innocence Mission featured a song called "One for Sorrow, Two for Joy" on their 2003 album Befriended.
 "One For Sorrow" on Megan Washington's album There There also features the rhyme.

 Anthony Horowitz used the rhyme as the organising scheme for the story-within-a-story in his 2016 novel Magpie Murders and in the subsequent television adaptation of the same name.

 The nursery rhyme's name was used for a book written by Mary Downing Hahn, One for Sorrow: A Ghost Story.
 The book additionally contains references to the nursery rhyme.

 Sir Humphry Davy attributed the connection to joy and sorrow in his Salmonia: or Days of Fly Fishing (1828), in which he wrote that 'For anglers in spring it has always been regarded as unlucky to see single magpies, but two may be always regarded as a favourable omen; [...] in cold and stormy weather one magpie alone leaves the nest in search of food; the other remaining sitting on the eggs [...] when two go out [...] the weather is warm [...] favourable for fishing'.

 Daphne du Maurier's 1936 novel Jamaica Inn references the nursery rhyme in the scene at Launceston between Jem Merlyn and Mary Yellan.
 ‘He took her face in his hands. ‘“One for sorrow, two for joy”’ he said.
 “I’ll give you the rest when you’re in a more yielding frame of mind.
 It wouldn’t do to finish the rhyme tonight.”’

+The MMO video game The Secret World released in 2012 (later remade as Secret World Legends) features a puzzle in which seven magpies are seen in a kind of afterlife, each speaking a line of the rhyme.

+The finnish Death Metal band Insomnium named their fifth studio album One for Sorrow after this rhyme and going along with it they released clothing with the full poem of 1846 inprinted on the back.